etscrivner/turkleton/README.rst

    hit = task.upload(batch_id='1234')

 This will create a new assignment from the task template and upload it to Mechanical Turk.
-The optional batch_id parameter allows you to set the annotation for the task to an arbitrary string that you can use to retrieve tasks later in batches.
+The variables image_url and first_guess in your template will contain the values given.
+The optional batch_id parameter allows you to set the requester annotation for the task to an arbitrary string.
+This is useful when you've uploaded more than one task in a batch.
+In the evaluation phase you can filter which assignments are downloaded by a given batch id.

-You can upload many tasks in a loop easily as follows:
+Uploading Multiple Tasks
+^^^^^^^^^^^^^^^^^^^^^^^^

+Usually you want to upload more than a one task.
+Turkleton provides two methods for easily doing this.

+The first method uses the create_and_upload method on your Task as follows:

 .. code-block:: python